Distributed coloring and the local structure of unit-disk graphs: Coloring without coordinates

-For the first bound, consider the region $S_u\subset D_1(u)$ (bounded by the fat red curve) and the region $S_v\subset D_1(v)$ (bounded by the fat blue curve) in Figure \ref{fig:2d23}, left.
-Note that each of $S_u$ and $S_v$ can be covered by 5 regions of diameter 1, and thus
+For the first bound, consider the region $S_u\subset D_1(u)$ (bounded by the fat red dashed curve) and the region $S_v\subset D_1(v)$ (bounded by the fat blue curve) in Figure \ref{fig:2d23}. $S_u$ is defined as follows: take 6 points $z_1,\ldots,z_6$ appearing in clockwise order on $C_1(u)$, such that any two consecutive points $z_i,z_{i+1}$ (with indices modulo 6) form an equilateral triangle with $u$, and such that $z_1$ and $z_2$ are symmetric with respect to the line $(uv)$.
+Now define $S_u$ as the union of the five Reuleaux triangles with vertices $uz_2z_3$, $uz_3z_4$, $uz_4z_5$, $uz_5z_6$, and $uz_6z_1$.
+The region $S_v$ is defined as the symmetric of $S_u$ with respect to the perpendicular bisector of the segment $[u,v]$.
+Note that by definition, each of $S_u$ and $S_v$ can be covered by 5 regions of diameter 1, and thus

 By Lemma \ref{lem:radius12}, we also have

 (recall that $C_r(u)$ is the circle of radius $r$ centered in $u$).
 Note that $d(u)=\mu(D_1(u)) =\sum_{r\in [0,1]} \mu(C_r(u)) $ and $d(v)=\mu(D_1(v)) =\sum_{r\in [0,1]} \mu(C_r(v)) $.